 I made my humblest acknowledgment to this illustrious person, for his great communicativeness; and promised, “if ever I had the good fortune to return to my native country, that I would do him justice, as the sole inventor of this wonderful machine.”

 Joyce’s machine improved on Swift’s only by substituting for “all the words of their language” all the possible sounds of all possible languages.
 The generation of words was therefore a laborious and prior work of his machine compared to Swift’s.
-Remarkably, however, it was found upon inspection that this laborious and prior work had already been performed by each of the world’s languages in its ‘turn’, each anticipating, as it were, the FW engine and, arguably, obviating the need for its initial computations which turned sounds into words.
-Words had somehow already been generated!1
+Remarkably, however, it was found upon inspection that this laborious and prior work had already been performed by the world’s languages, each in its ‘turn’, anticipating, as it were, the FW engine and, arguably, obviating any need to transform sounds into words after all.
+For words had somehow already been generated!3

-1. Of course, Joyce’s machine also generated words for possible languages that were not, or were not yet, actual languages.
+- Of course, Joyce’s machine also generated words for possible languages that were not, or were not yet, actual languages.
 Recognizing these words, let alone reading them, presents gigantic difficulties!
-How know when such a possible word from a possible language begins or ends — let alone what ‘it’ might mean?
-And yet, don’t infants somehow accomplish just this impossible task?
+How know when such a possible word from such a possible language begins or ends — let alone what ‘it’ might ‘mean’?
+And yet, don’t infants accomplish just this impossible task? ↩